Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 The statement should fail and we should receive the following error message:
 "Foreign keys that reference key values still exist."

-In order to be able to delete a record referenced by a foreign key constraint you need first to delete the reference record in table ORDER_HEADER and only then delete the referenced by record in table TRUCK.
-To test it run the following statement:
+To successfully delete a record referenced by a foreign key constraint, you must first delete the corresponding reference record in the ORDER_HEADER table.
+Only after completing this step you can proceed to delete the referenced record in the TRUCK table.
+To test this, execute the following statement:

 ```sql
 DELETE FROM ORDER_HEADER WHERE ORDER_ID = $NEW_ORDER_ID;